Minokis/MPI-Quicksort-Recursive/README.md

 Credit:
 I used ideas of PrasadPerera from here: https://www.codeproject.com/Articles/42311/Parallel-Quicksort-using-MPI-Performance-Analysis
 If you don't understand what is going on, try to read his article, it explains better.

+How to configure your Visual Studio to use MPI:
+There is a good and simple article here: https://blogs.technet.microsoft.com/windowshpc/2015/02/02/how-to-compile-and-run-a-simple-ms-mpi-program/